OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-17.md

 ## 1 Chronicles 17:25

-> For You, my God, have revealed to Your servant that You will build him a house;
+> For You, my God, have disclosed to Your servant that You will build him a house;
-> therefore, Your servant has found courage to pray before You.
+> therefore, Your servant has found the courage to pray before You.

 ---